alan2207/bulletproof-react/docs/project-structure.md

 |
 +-- stores            # global state stores
 |
-+-- test              # test utilities and mock server
++-- test              # test utilities and mocks
 |
-+-- types             # base types used across the application
++-- types             # shared types used across the application
 |
 +-- utils             # shared utility functions
 ```

-In order to scale the application in the easiest and most maintainable way, keep most of the code inside the `features` folder, which should contain different feature-based things.
-Every `feature` folder should contain domain specific code for a given feature.
-This will allow you to keep functionalities scoped to a feature and not mix its declarations with shared things.
-This is much easier to maintain than a flat folder structure with many files.
+For easy scalability and maintenance, organize most of the code within the features folder.
+Each feature folder should contain code specific to that feature, keeping things neatly separated.
+This approach helps prevent mixing feature-related code with shared components, making it simpler to manage and maintain the codebase compared to having many files in a flat folder structure.
+By adopting this method, you can enhance collaboration, readability, and scalability in the application's architecture.

 A feature could have the following structure: